-68. Under Cal.
+- 107. Under Cal.
 Code Regs. tit.
-10, § 2695.7 (d), insurers must "diligently pursue a thorough, fair and objective investigation and shall not persist in seeking information not reasonably required for or material to the resolution of a claim dispute."
+10, § 2695.7 (d), insurers must "diligently pursue a thorough, fair and objective investigation and shall not persist in seeking information not reasonably required for or material to the resolution of a claim dispute." - 108.
+Under Cal.

-69. Under Cal.
 Code Regs. tit.
-10, § 2695.7 (e), in relevant parts, provides that "[n]o insurer shall delay or deny settlement of a first party claim on the basis that responsibility for payment should be assumed by others."

-70. Unlawful Prong: Defendants' conduct violates the unlawful prong of § 17200 because they violate California's express statutory and regulatory requirements regarding insurance claims handling pursuant to California Insurance Code § 790.03(h), Cal.
+10, § 2695.7 (e), in relevant parts, provides that "[n]o insurer shall delay or deny settlement of a first party claim on the basis that responsibility for payment should be assumed by others." - 109.
+Unlawful Prong: Defendants' conduct violates the unlawful prong of § 17200 because they violate California's express statutory and regulatory requirements regarding insurance claims handling pursuant to California Insurance Code § 790.03(h), Cal.
 Code Regs. tit.
 10, § 2695.7, and Cal.
 Health & Saf.
-Code §1367.01.

-71. Defendants violated the unlawful prong of § 17200 when they did not attempt in good faith to effectuate prompt, fair, and equitable settlements of claims for Plaintiffs and Class members as required by California Insurance Code § 790.03(h).

-72. Defendants violated the unlawful prong of § 17200 when they failed to implement reasonable standards for the thorough, fair, and objective investigation and processing of claims arising under their policies for Plaintiffs and Class members as required by Cal.
+Code §1367.01. - 110.
+Defendants violated the unlawful prong of § 17200 when they did not attempt in good faith to effectuate prompt, fair, and equitable settlements of claims for Plaintiffs and Class members as required by California Insurance Code § 790.03(h). - 111.
+Defendants violated the unlawful prong of § 17200 when they failed to implement reasonable standards for the thorough, fair, and objective investigation and processing of claims arising under their policies for Plaintiffs and Class members as required by Cal.
 Code Regs. tit.
 10, § 2695.7 (d).

-73. Defendants violated the unlawful prong of § 17200 when they failed to notify Plaintiffs and Class members in writing about their rejection or denial of claims and include a statement listing all bases for such rejection or denial and the factual and legal bases for each reason given for such rejection or denial as required by Cal.
+- 112. Defendants violated the unlawful prong of § 17200 when they failed to notify Plaintiffs and Class members in writing about their rejection or denial of claims and include a statement listing all bases for such rejection or denial and the factual and legal bases for each reason given for such rejection or denial as required by Cal.
 Code Regs. tit.
-10, § 2695.7 (b)(1).

-Defendants violated the unlawful prong of § 17200 when they allowed the PXDX 74. system to review and deny Plaintiffs' and Class members' claims instead of having a licensed physician who is competent to evaluate the specific clinical issues involved in the health care services requested by the provider to deny or modify requests for authorization of health care services for an enrollee for reasons of medical necessity as required by Cal.
+10, § 2695.7 (b)(1). - 113.
+Defendants violated the unlawful prong of § 17200 when they allowed the PXDX system to review and deny Plaintiffs and Class members' claims instead of having a licensed physician who is competent to evaluate the specific clinical issues involved in the health care services requested by the provider to deny or modify requests for authorization of health care services for an enrollee for reasons of medical necessity as required by Cal.
 Health & Saf.
-Code §1367.01(e).

-75. Defendants violated the unlawful prong of § 17200 when they failed to communicate to Plaintiffs and Class members in writing their decision to deny Plaintiffs' and Class members' claims and provide a clear and concise explanation of the reasons for the plan's decision, a description of the criteria or guidelines used, and the clinical reasons for the decisions regarding medical necessity, including the information as to how Plaintiffs and Class members may file a grievance with the plan, as required by Cal.
+Code §1367.01(e). - 114.
+Defendants violated the unlawful prong of § 17200 when they failed to communicate to Plaintiffs and Class members in writing their decision to deny Plaintiffs' and Class members' claims and provide a clear and concise explanation of the reasons for the plan's decision, a description of the criteria or guidelines used, and the clinical reasons for the decisions regarding medical necessity, including the information as to how Plaintiffs and Class members may file a grievance with the plan, as required by Cal.
 Health & Saf.
-Code §1367.01(h)(4).

-76. Unfair Prong: Defendants' actions violated the unfair prong of § 17200 because the acts and practices set forth above, including Defendants' use of the PXDX system to process and deny claims, rejection of claims in batches without a thorough, fair, and objective investigation offend established public policy and cause harm to consumers that greatly outweighs any benefit associated with those practices.
-Defendants' actions also violate the unfair prong because they constitute a systematic breach of consumer contracts.
+Code §1367.01(h)(4). - 115.
+Unfair Prong: Defendants' actions violated the unfair prong of § 17200 because the acts and practices set forth above, including Defendants' use of the PXDX system to process and deny claims, rejection of claims in batches without a thorough, fair, and objective investigation offend established public policy and cause harm to consumers that greatly outweighs any benefit associated with those practices.
+Defendants' actions also violate the unfair prong because they constitute a systematic breach of consumer contracts. - 116.
+Fraudulent Prong: Defendants have violated the fraudulent business practices prong of § 17200 because their omissions and misrepresentations regarding the Cigna insurance policies and Plaintiffs' and Class Members' rights under their policies, including by using an algorithm to

-27 Fraudulent Prong: Defendants have violated the fraudulent business practices prong 77. of § 17200 because their misrepresentations and omission regarding the Cigna insurance policies and Plaintiffs' rights under the policy, including the denial of claims on sham pretenses, were likely to deceive a reasonable consumer, and this information would be material to a reasonable consumer.
+25 27 28 make coverage determinations and the denying claims on sham pretenses, were likely to deceive a reasonable consumer, and this information would be material to a reasonable consumer.